shivannis/xandr-docs-public/xandr-docs/invest/mobile-ad-call-reference.md

 # Microsoft Invest - Mobile ad call reference

 > [!NOTE]
 > Microsoft Advertising now supports a domain, [adnxs-simple.com](http://adnxs-simple.com/), which does not send or read browser cookies on requests.
 Clients can leverage this cookie-free domain when there is no consent to use personal data.
 Relevant calls initiated by Microsoft Advertising will automatically use this domain when there is no consent or when cookies are not required for the function.
-For more information, see [Reinforcing Privacy Controls Through a Cookie-Free Domain](https://wiki.xandr.com/display/policies/Reinforcing+Privacy+Controls+Through+a+Cookie-Free+Domain) (login required).
+For more information, see [Part of Service Policies](../policies-regulations/index.yml)

 This document describes our mobile ad calls, the `/ssmob` and `/mob` calls, which are used to request ads for mobile apps.
 These calls include information about the client device as query string parameters.